How To Thread A Sewing Machine – guide with pictures

 Step 3: Positioning the Thread Spool

 Begin by putting the thread spool onto the spool holder.
 Some sewing machines can be pushed down for storage purposes.
-If yours is down simply pull it up and place the spool onto it.
+If it is down simply pull it up and place the spool onto it.
 You may also have a spool holder that is sitting sideways.

 Step 4: Back Thread Guide

-Holding the thread place it through the back thread guide.
+Holding the thread, place it through the back thread guide.
 There should be a small groove or hook.
-Make sure the thread goes through this otherwise the machine won’t sew correctly.
+Make sure the thread goes through this otherwise, the machine won’t sew correctly.

 Step 5: Front Thread Guide